ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

    In addition, an "external processing system" or ESP component is also allowed.

-   For some climate problems, its necessary to reduce feedbacks within the system by replacing a full model with a version that sends and recieves the same variables to and from other models but the values sent are not computed from the equations but instead read from files.
+   For some climate problems, its necessary to reduce feedbacks within the system by replacing a full model with a version that sends and receives the same variables to and from other models but the values sent are not computed from the equations but instead read from files.
 The values received are ignored.
    We call these full-model substitutes *data models*" and CIME provides data models for each of the supported components.